-Describe how you will use formative assessments to elicit inform instruction. direct, observable evidence in order to monitor and/or measure learner learning and essment to plan interventions and/or additional challenges for learners. ☐ Identify how you will communicate with learners about the , Please consider: In that hay a do loan lot of have manaple options to domentate their loan might How will your assessment be culturally responsive?
+Describe how you will use formative assessments to elicit inform instruction. direct, observable evidence in order to monitor and/or measure learner learning and essment to plan interventions and/or additional challenges for learners. ☐ Identify how you will communicate with learners about the , Please consider: In what ways do learners have multiple options to demonstrate their learning?
+How will your assessment be culturally responsive?
 How will you support learners in reflecting on and monitoring to the second secon their own learning? cademic Language ☐ List general academic and content specific language that is essential for learner understanding.
-Disease Please consider: a to sundanatonal the sunit/lesson contact What prior knowledge do learners need in order to be able What keep reachillary must students have in order to see · What key vocabulary must students have in order to acces How will you help the variety of learners in your classroom · • How will you help the variety of learners in your classroom i understand the unitriessori concepts?
-Unit Concepts/Academic Vocabulary Lesson Concepts/Academic Vocabulary , ,, Duiau Maassalada a and Pro Laccon Data Analysis Prior Knowledge and Pre-Lesson Data Analysis What is it that learners need to know and be able to do prior to this lesson?
+Diagram and desired Please consider: a to sundanatonal the sunit/lesson contact What prior knowledge do learners need in order to be able What keep reachillary must students have in order to see · What key vocabulary must students have in order to acces How will you help the variety of learners in your classroom · • How will you help the variety of learners in your classroom i understand the unitriessori concepts?
+Unit Concepts/Academic Vocabulary Lesson Concepts/Academic Vocabulary , ,, Duiau Maassalada a and Pro Laccon Data Analysis e and Pre-Lesson Data Analysis What is it that learners need to know and be able to do prior to this lesson?
 What are your learners' strengths, weaknesses, preferences, and interests?
+What are your learners strengths, weaknesses, preferences, and interests?
 How will you determine what learners know and can do and their preferences and interests in preparation for this lesson?